Healthy Relationships Workshop

 Get the FREE 2020 Dreams PSHE Workshops Guide.

-- 88% of 13-17 year-olds reported they were in some form of intimate relationship.
+- 88% of 13-17 year-olds reported they were in some form of an intimate relationship.

-- One in five teenagers have been physically abused by their boyfriends or girlfriends.
+- One in five teenagers has been physically abused by their boyfriends or girlfriends.

-- Nearly three quarters of girls and one half of boys report some form of emotional violence.
+- Nearly three quarters of girls and one-half of boys reported some form of emotional violence.